stelzinga/MF/MGT_80.Tools.md

 Because they can be used in different manners by different people, this note will not prescribe particular uses.
 The exception made is for Notes, because they are a fundamental to the implementation of the Management Framework.
 ________________________________________
 ## Eisenhower Matrix (Framework)
-The *Eisenhower Matrix* or *Eisenhower Decision* Tree or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
+The *Eisenhower Matrix* or *Eisenhower Decision Tree* or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
 The decision tree is based on *two dimensions* of Tasks.
 These dimensions are *urgency* and *importance* and are used by a Manager to decide what to do with each Tasks coming his way.
+Note that instead of Tasks one can read Objectives.

 ### Important
 Something is important for different reasons, but the following criteria are deemed relevant:
-- Cannot be delegated (simply because the right skills are not there right now, the training would take too much time given the urgency, etc.) and/or
+-Task cannot be delegated (simply because the right skills are not there right now, training would take too much time given urgency, etc.) and/or
-- Has a lot of attention from senior or critical stakeholders (internal or external)
+- Task relates to a topic that has a lot of attention from senior stakeholders (internal or external) and/or
-- The completion of the task has a direct impact on Revenues, Cost or Risk
+- Task completion has a direct impact on Revenues, Cost or Risk.

 ### Not Important
-This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself regardless.
+This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself.
 The following criteria are relevant:
-- Tasks requires a Skill set that the Manager does not have (and would thus require delegation anyway)
+- Task requires a skillset the Manager does not have (and would thus require delegation anyway)
-- Tasks requires the application of Skills the Manager has, but which are at a level the Manager does not Operate at.
-This typically involves Tasks related to the Goal = prd i.e., all the types of Maintenance, Enabling and Support.
+- Task requires application of Skills the Manager has, but which are at a level the Manager does not Operate at (anymore).
+This typically involves Tasks related to Goal = prd i.e., Tasks related to Maintenance, Enabling and Support.

 ### Urgent
-Something is urgent for different reasons, but here the following criteria are deemed relevant -there is sometimes a link with *Important*-:
+Something is urgent for different reasons.
+The following criteria are deemed relevant -there is sometimes a link with *Important*-:
-- Not performing the task soon has a knock on effect on several other tasks
+- Not performing the Task soon has a knock on effect on several other Tasks and/or
-- There is a deadline imposed by a senior or critical stakeholder (internal or external)
+- There is a deadline imposed by a senior stakeholder (internal or external)
 - The completion of the task has a direct impact on Revenue, Cost or Risk

 ### Not Urgent